 Belimumab: Monoclonal Antibodies may enhance the adverse/toxic effect of Belimumab.
 Avoid combination

 Coccidioides immitis Skin Test: Immunosuppressants may diminish the diagnostic effect of Coccidioides immitis Skin Test.
 Monitor therapy

-CYP3A4 Substrates: Tocilizumab may decrease the serum concentration of CYP3A4 Substrates.
+CYP3A4 Substrates (High risk with Inducers): Tocilizumab may decrease the serum concentration of CYP3A4 Substrates (High risk with Inducers).
 Monitor therapy

 Denosumab: May enhance the adverse/toxic effect of Immunosuppressants.
 Specifically, the risk for serious infections may be increased.
 Monitor therapy

 Echinacea: May diminish the therapeutic effect of Immunosuppressants.
 Consider therapy modification